Gynecologic cancer care

 What is gynecologic cancer?

 Gynecologic cancer is any cancer that begins in a woman’s reproductive system, including the:

-All women are at risk of developing a gynecologic cancer with the risk increasing with age.
+All women are at risk of developing gynecologic cancer with the risk increasing with age.
 Every year, approximately 90,000 women are diagnosed with a form of gynecologic cancer.
 Early detection and prevention are key to a positive outcome.
 Visiting your doctor for routine gynecologic exams and screenings such as a Pap test and HPV test can lead to early diagnosis.
-The HPV vaccine is recommended for preteens (both boys and girls) age 11 to 12 years old to prevent future HPV associated cancers.
+The HPV vaccine is recommended for preteens (both boys and girls) aged 11 to 12 years old to prevent future HPV-associated cancers.

 If someone in your family has been diagnosed with gynecologic cancer, you may have an increased risk of developing it too.
 Talk to your doctor about genetic counseling for guidance about how to protect your health.